wjassim/WARP-Q/README.md

 |:--|
 | Figure 3: (a)-(g) Pearson and Spearman correlation coefficients for evaluated factors using the Genspeech, TCD-VoIP, P.Sup23 EXP1, and P.Sup23 EXP3 databases, (h) Pearson correlation coefficient as a function of Spearman correlation coefficient for different parameter values across datasets.
 Lower correlation coefficients indicate better results. |

-## Pre-trained Mapping Models
-Pre-trained models proposed in [2] to map raw WARP-Q scores onto MOS will be provided soon.

-## Requirements
-Run using python 3.x and include these package dependencies in your virtual environment:

-    - pandas
-    - librosa
-    - numpy
-    - pyvad
-    - skimage
-    - speechpy
-    - soundfile
-    - scipy (optional)
-    - seaborn (optional, for plotting only)
-    - multiprocessing (optional, for parallel computing mode only)
-    - joblib (optional, for parallel computing mode only)

-## Demo running

-- Run WARPQ_demo.py

-Input:

-    - The main_test function calls a csv file that contains paths of audio files.

-    - The csv file consists of four columns:

-        - Ref_Wave: reference speech
-        - Test_Wave: test speech
-        - MOS: subjective score (optinal, for plotting only)
-        - Codec: type of speech codec (optinal, for plotting only)

-Output:

-    - Code will compute the WARP-Q quality scores between Ref_Wave and Test_Wave.
-    - It will then store the obtained results in a new column in the same csv file.

 ## Citing